hsachinraj/Azurelabs/jenkins/README.md

 You can Visual Studio Team Services Release Management to fetch the artifacts from the Jenkins server and deploy them.
 In this exercise below, we will configure VSTS to deploy the WAR file to Azure Web App Service.

-1. First, we will need to create an endpoint to Azure and the Jenkis server.
+1. First, you will need to create an endpoint to Azure and the Jenkis server.
 From the **Admin | Services** tab, select the **New Service Endpoint | Jenkins** button to create a new endpoint

 2. Provide the server URL and the user name and password (the credentials you provided for the first admin user).
 The server URL is in http://[server IP address or DNS name] format.
 Click **Verify Copnnection** to validate the entries and to confirm that VSTS is able to reach the Jenkins server
     ![Jenkins Endpoint](images/jenkinsendpoint.png)